 GED Preparation: Completing your GED may be your first step toward college.
 Enrollment in this program helps prepare you for the five tests that comprise the GED: language arts - writing, social studies, science, language arts - reading and mathematics.
 This computer-assisted program is self-paced and allows you flexibility in enrollment and study time to suit your busy schedule.
 The instruction is individualized, guiding you to work only on areas in which you need practice.
 Enroll at anytime and use the program as often as you like during the semester you enrolled.
+To get started, please call Mary Pallesen at South Central Michigan Works! at 517.841.5637 or Jeannie Kahl at 517.266.5627 for service in Hillsdale and Lenawee counties.

 Note: This course will not apply towards a JCC certificate or degree.